rikkimax/twp-d/manuscript/content/structsAndUnions/structs.md

 Would have assigned ``x`` *4*.
 But now it would assign ``z`` *4*

 {pagebreak}
 There is another special function related to constructors.
-Destructors are the oposite of constructors.
+Destructors are the opposite of constructors.
 They execute when the type will be removed from memory.
-A destructor like a costructor has no return type.
+A destructor like a constructor has no return type.
 But unlike a constructor it does not have arguments, yet it still has the argument brackets.
 Simple test example:

 ```D